blnkfinance/blnk/CONTRIBUTING.md

 ## Reporting Security Issues

 Please do not open public issues for security vulnerabilities.
-Contact the blnk tean privately first.
+Contact the blnk team privately first.